wp-plugins/supra-csv-parser/readme.txt

 == Changelog ==

-= 3.2.1 =
+= 3.2.2 =
+*adding all post fields to select drop down in extraction interface *replaced post meta input with select drop down in extraction interface = 3.2.1 =
 *fixing script clash of enqueue scripts bug
 *added file export functionality into uploads from extraction *added the ability to select multiple post type in extraction *imploding field array in extracted post csv file
 = 3.1.5 =
-*updating the documentation, faq and screenshots of the plugin

-= 3.1.2 =
+*updating the documentation, faq and screenshots of the plugin = 3.1.2 =
 *implemented a hooking API
 *updating the docs and tooltips about hooking *integrated last_post_id as a hook
 = 3.1.1 =
 *adding tooltips to the rest of the pages
 = 3.1.0 =
-*created help icon tooltips for the configuration page and updated the docs

-= 3.0.9 =
+*created help icon tooltips for the configuration page and updated the docs = 3.0.9 =
 *added max character count per line of the csv
 = 3.0.8 =
 *error logging including the csv filename and the line number of the row *make the results of the previous ingestion clear when you select a new file to ingest so that it shows you it is uploading it